orbingol/geomdl-examples/README.rst

 Branch Information
 ==================

+* ``master`` branch contains examples compatible with the latest version of NURBS-Python.
-* ``master`` branch contains examples compatible with the latest version of NURBS-Python v3.x series.
+* ``3.x`` branch contains examples compatible with the latest version of NURBS-Python v3.x series.
 * ``2.x`` branch contains examples compatible with the latest version of NURBS-Python v2.x series.

-Please note that there could be small API variations between the beta and the stable versions of the NURBS-Python package.

 Author
 ======